-- Existing surface lots make way for new buildings and residence halls; those parking spaces must be replaced with decks, as outlined in the UNC Charlotte Master Plan.
+- Existing surface lots make way for new buildings, but those parking spaces must be replaced with decks, as outlined in the UNC Charlotte Master Plan.

-- Decks are far better use of land, but they cost a lot more to erect and maintain.
+- Decks are a better use of land, but they are expensive to build and maintain.

 2019-20 permit price increases by 3 percent

 Parking permits for the 2019-20 academic year are available for purchase through mypark.uncc.edu beginning July 1, 2019, and reflect a 3 percent rate increase over 2018-19.
 This increase is the second installment of a three-year plan that was approved by the Board of Trustees.

 - Design and construction of new parking decks